hercychang/prep-step-1/part7-control_flow/conditional_statements.md

 ```

 The `unless` keyword is the opposite of `if`.
 It directs the interpreter to
-execute the subordinate block if the test condition is _false_:
+execute the subordinate block if the test condition is _falsey_:

 ```ruby
 unless 2 > 3